Sausalito is a small waterside town across the bay from San Francisco. Many people come here only to shop or to have some lunch.

 This trip also includes a photo stop at the Golden Gate Bridge.
 Overall, it's an easy way to get to these two popular attractions with less hassle then going on your own.

-You can book this tour online through Viator.
+You can book this tour online through GetYourGuide.
 It runs in both the morning and the afternoon, so you can select the time that works best for you!

 If you love the peace and quiet of a small town, then I recommend spending a night or two in the peaceful village of Sausalito.
 There are only a handful of hotels, but they offer a quiet, serene setting away from the chaos of the city.